-Virgin Gorda, is a British Overseas Territory, the third-largest island (after Tortola and Anegada) and the second most populous of the BVI (British Virgin Islands).
+Virgin Gorda is a British Overseas Teritory, the third-largest and second most populated of the British Virgin Islands.

 Virgin Gorda means ‘Fat Virgin’ in Spanish.
 Christopher Columbus named it so because the island's profile on the horizon looks like a fat woman lying on her side.
 It is mostly undeveloped, sparsely populated and covered with huge boulders over much of the southern part of the island.

 After the hurricane only a few hotels and restaurants are open.
 We know Fischers Cove Beach Hotel has opened again with a few garden view rooms and a few brand new rooms recently made available, and their restaurant is at full swing, breakfast, lunch and supper, with great pizzas and an amazing view.

 Worthwhile attractions on the island are - of course, nearly always back-dropped by spectacular views - Spanish Town, Gorda Peak National Park, North Sound, the Yacht Harbour, the copper mine ruins, The Baths (also a National Park) and many gorgeous beaches.